wstalcup/wstalcup.github.io/Chapter-20-Sycamore-and-Stoneeyes.md

 _Silence.
 Pry out the gem from the necklace, but be careful not to break the clasps._ Sycamore pulled his skinning knife from his belt, using the blade to carefully bend back the bits of metal that affixed the red stone in place on the pendant.
 When it came free, he carefully dropped it back into the jewelry box, placing the wooden container back on the shelf.

-_Now,¬_ The Magus continued, ¬_Take a piece of one of the corners of my Soul Stone and set it in the pendant where the gem was.
+_Now,_ The Magus continued, _Take a piece of one of the corners of my Soul Stone and set it in the pendant where the gem was.
 The stone should chip easily with your knife._ Sycamore approached the marble altar, slapping the back of his knife at one of the corners of the odd warm stone.
 He was surprised when a chunk of stone almost immediately broke free.
 He rolled the bit of stone between his fingers for a moment, feeling its strangeness, before carefully clasping it into the pendant.

-¬_What’s this for?_ He sent.
+_What’s this for?_ He sent.
 The rock was an awkward shape for the pendant, but without too much effort he was able to bend the soft metal until it fit well enough.

 _I was worried that distance might weaken our connection.
 While you were sleeping, I thought up a solution.
 The soul is immutable, and anchored to all of my Soul Stone, here.
 So if you take a bit of it with you, it should be as if you are always here, within my library.
 In theory._